LovesTha/LovesTha.github.io/_posts/2005-11-07-mulliganing-with-strategy.markdown

 Now naturally what I was playing affected my definitions of "decent creature" and such, but that was pretty much all I was thinking about when deciding to mulligan.
-In the last few hours I've been thinking that maybe mulliganing would be a good first place to start thinking about strategy.
+In the last few hours I've been thinking that maybe mulligans would be a good first place to start thinking about strategy.
 Along this idea I think that a mulligan should be taken after working out what the current hands strategy will be, and weather that will be good enough.
-I don't think this will ever lead to me not taking a mulligan where I have been, but will lead to me mulliganing more average hands.
+I don't think this will ever lead to me not taking a mulligan where I have been, but will lead to me mulligans more average hands.
 The ones that have land and spells, in a reasonable proportion but just don't look like they want to do anything constructive.
 I think this is just a general reaction to many of the articles I've been reading lately though.
 A lot of strategy articles have been about the need for strategy during a game and how having one will benefit the player.
 So yeah, do stuff with, umm strategy, and yeah, purpose as well.